capital-G/supercollider-wiki/notes-for-refactoring-the-server-implementation.md

 #### State Update
 - different server control (internal, local, remote). for local servers a subprocess should be used to manage the server life.
+- this might solve: s.hasShmInterface shouldn't return false after computer was sleep (bug).
 - aliveThread should be a general object for this purpose, or better even for general purpose.
-- s.hasShmInterface shouldn't return false after computer was sleep (bug).
-This is connected with really knowing about the server state.
-The proper solution (I guess) would be to have an extra thread in the server that can be queried without getting blocked by async tasks?

 #### Additional Functionality
 - recording should be moved outside: allow several instances of recorders with specified paths and busses